Introduction to Geospatial Data in R

 The examples show what R will display in response to your commands.

-To get the full benefit of this tutorial, it is recommended that you actually type commands into R as you skim through the examples.
+To get the full benefit of this tutorial, it is recommended that you actually type commands into the R console as you skim through the examples.

 At it's simplest, you can use R as a calculator and it will display the value.